gowalla-archive/chronologic/README.md

 - memcached for caching responses
 - support for re-building a timeline
 - etag/if-modified-since etc
+- server should catch exceptions and return error codes
+- support PSHB feeds, the notifications system (APS and atom-based), and the real-time web notifications

+- create github site
+- add rdoc comments
 - privacy: does a checkin get published to the spot feed even if the user is private? if I look at a spot feed, shouldn't I see my private friends?
   - perhaps the event should have a private flag, so it can be excluded from results if there's not a subscription between the requester and the event creator
-- can this system become the basis for the PSHB feeds, the notifications system (APS and atom-based), and the real-time web notifications?
 - allow timelines to be (optionally) capped, and to remove parentless events that are no longer represented in a timeline
 - ensure adding a subscription adds events to the right timelines
 - enforce the requirement that :data values be keys
 - document how to run on heroku (is there any hosted cassandra?)
 - support retries and falling back to another node
 - recommend using the HTTP interface, or directly through Chronologic::Connection?
-- note: all updates should be idempotent (so they can handle retries. so maybe require the :key option on #event)
 - consider storing full copies of events in timelines, so that reads don't require joins (multigets)
 - document rails-specific idioms (how to config, use observers to create events)
 - document how to create a top-news feed